 This will relax the intestines and reduce the swelling.

 Finally, if you’re fish is carnivorous, such as a Betta, you’d want to give it a few pieces of frozen, freeze-dried or live daphnia during the fast.

 The daphnia will act as a laxative that will push out any food matter that may be blocking the gastrointestinal tract.

 Author’s note: A short fasting is the easiest course of action when your fish is having constipation issues.
 However, from what I’ve seen, constipation is rarely the cause for upside-down swimming in pet fish.

 Efficient ways to prevent swim bladder disorder in the first place?

 Do these to ensure your fish would never have to face swim bladder disease again:

 - Avoid overfeeding.
 Providing your aquatic pets with too much food actually doubles the trouble:

 Fish do not recognize the concept of overeating.
+This makes you responsible for the amount of food they will consume each meal.
 More often than not they will eat more than needed when offered.

 This may lead to a bloated belly, pressing against the swim bladder.
 One pinch a day should be more than enough for a small fish like a Betta.